Early life of Juan Perón: Military career

 Perón passed the exams to join the National Military College by the end of 1910, and was accepted by March 1911.
 He had no problems adapting to military discipline.
-The Argentine army was highly Germanophile.
-This influence began about 1904 (predating the World Wars) and was not based on a rejection of democracy but an admiration of German military history.
-By his first year in college Perón chose the infantry.
+The Argentine army was highly Germanophile, an influence that began about 1904 (predating the World Wars) and was based on not a rejection of democracy but an admiration of German military history.
+By his first year in college, Perón had chosen the infantry.
 He began boxing training as well, besides his military career, but he gave up after a bad punch injured the metacarpal bones in his hand.

-There were political discussions in Argentina by this time about the implementation of universal suffrage, promoted by the Radical Civic Union and resisted by the governments, until it was sanctionEd by the Sáenz Peña Law in 1912.
-It is unknown whether Perón had specific political views about these topics, but the usual isolation of military service, his weak family relations and the unlikely political concerns of his grandmother and aunts (as few women were concerned about politics at that time), suggest that Perón would focus his mind only on military topics.
-He distrusted the lessons of history, as he noticed that it focused on circumstantial details about José de San Martín's life as a moral example, but did not analyze his reasons for leaving South America and spending his last years in Europe.
+There were political discussions in Argentina by this time about the implementation of universal suffrage, promoted by the Radical Civic Union and resisted by the governments, until it was sanctioned by the Sáenz Peña Law in 1912.
+It is unknown whether Perón had specific political views about these topics, but the usual isolation of military service, his weak family relations, and the unlikely political concerns of his grandmother and aunts (as few women were concerned about politics at the time) suggest that Perón focused his mind only on military topics.
+He distrusted the lessons of history, as he noticed that it focused on circumstantial details about José de San Martín's life as a moral example but did not analyze his reasons for leaving South America and spending his last years in Europe.

 Basic training ended in 1913, with a military exercise conducted near Concordia, Entre Ríos.
 The exercise was organized by Agustín Pedro Justo and generated a press scandal as he left the army stationed in the open during the summer noon day sun.
 Half the recruits fainted of heatstroke, eventually the formation gave up the exercise and took the fainted recruits to Concordia's hospital.
 Perón became a sub lieutenant on December 18, 1913, and was assigned to Regiment 12 in Parana.

 He was promoted to lieutenant in December 1915, and Regiment 12 moved to Santa Fe, serving under Bartolomé Descalzo.
 He voted for Hipólito Yrigoyen in the 1916 presidential elections.
 He was appointed to the Esteban de Luca Unit in 1918, in Buenos Aires.